Setting Perhaps a picnic table, perhaps a bench near

 Spacesuit Man: Shhh, will you give me some peace here.
 Here I drift along, minding my own business, trying to think about nothing, or at least happy thoughts, and then along you come, just like every other time I’m trying to find my mind and you remind of each and everything thing that clogs, with you it’s all I find.
 Fine Friend.
 You call yourself a dancing bear?

 Dancing Bear: Friend?
-Hey I dance like I got no worries.
-I just remind you of yours, ha.
+Hey I dance like I got no worries, just here to remind you of yours, ha.

 (Beat, suddenly Dancing Bear is in a panic.
-He feels he’s being attacked by an ever so slight, if beautiful and persistent creature.)
+Seems he feels he’s being attacked by an ever so slight, if beautiful and persistent creature.)

 Hey, get outta here, quit buzzing around me, you know I hate dragons, dragon flies are close enough.
 Go buzz around someone your own size.